südsinn designs distinctive, fair traded sterling and refined silver jewellery. südsinn silver is nickel-free and untreated.

 Due to a lack of professional opportunities, these women do not stand a chance of getting wellpaid work in Thai society.
 At südsinn the processing of all raw materials to the final product is completely fair.
 Therefore everything that the blacksmiths and the women produce is of fair value.
 Unfortunately this does not apply to the extraction of the raw materials silver and gemstones.
 Only very small and slow developments in fair extraction exist, however, these are so insignificant and expensive that the Karen in Thailand will never be able to make use of them.
 It will remain a privilege reserved for German jewellers.
 The Karen, however, confidently claim to be allowed to work with raw materials with which the industrial societies (we!) have built their prosperity (ours!) by exploiting large parts of the world.
 The Karen purchase the silver in Taiwan, where it is of the highest quality and has the biggest (claimed) recycling rate (up to 70%).
 We strive to buy the gemstones mostly in Thailand from Thai production, but unfortunately this is very difficult to monitor.
 However, we are constantly working to understand and to continuously improve the distribution channels.

-The work on südsinn jewellery is coordinated and controlled by women. südsinn provides the preliminary financing, marketing and distribution.
-All women work at home using the free time they have available.
+The work on südsinn jewellery in Thailand is coordinated and controlled by women. südsinn provides the pre-financing.
+All women work at home according to their free time.
 This enables them to earn a very good income.
-They use this money to pay for things such as children's education, new seeds, consumer goods and hospital bills.
-No children are employed in südsinn production.
-The children go to school or (in a fantastic new development) to university.
+This money is used for instance to pay for the schooling of children, new seeds, consumer goods or hospital bills.
+Children do not work in südsinn production.
+The children go to school or (meanwhile- and this is brilliant) to university.